Neopilionidae

 The Neopilionidae are a family of harvestmen.

-It has a clearly Gondwanan distribution, with species found in Australia, South Africa and South America; they probably represent relicts of that time.
+It has a clearly Gondwanan distribution, with species found in Australia, New Caledonia, New Zealand, South Africa and South America; they probably represent relicts of that time.

 The family members range in size from the small Americovibone lancafrancoae (0.9 mm) to over 4 mm in the Enantiobuninae.

 Some species of Enantiobuninae have blue pigmentation, which is rather unusual in harvestmen.

-The former family "Monoscutidae" has recently been subsumed within the subfamily Enantiobuninae.
+The former family "Monoscutidae" has been subsumed within the subfamily Enantiobuninae.

 Name

 The family name is a contraction of Ancient Greek neo "new" and Latin Opilio, a genus of harvestman.

 Subdivisions

-According to the Catalogue of Life, Neopilionidae includes three subfamilies, which contain a total of 19 genera and 78 species.
+According to the Catalogue of Life, Neopilionidae includes 3 subfamilies, which contain a total of 27 genera and 81 species.